matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mind-over-matter.md

 It was all about micro-achievements for me; the reward payoff for consistently achieving ever increasing but attainable targets was a massive boost to my mental health.
 In much the same way as [video games can help people with anxiety](https://www.bbc.co.uk/bbcthree/article/968b997f-4150-4fad-a6e4-997081d87c8d) through inbuilt reward systems, apps like [Fitbit](https://www.fitbit.com/) and [Strava](https://www.strava.com/athletes/mash85) were providing the continual gradual improvement and rewards I needed to keep me motivated.

 Running changed from something I was doing to get fit to something I was doing for my own headspace, purely for me, and I didn’t feel guilty about doing it.
-Getting fitter changed from “I’m so fat, my jeans don’t fit anymore" to feeling confident enough to take a compliment about my appearance without questioning their motives.
+Getting fitter changed from "I’m so fat, my jeans don’t fit anymore" to feeling confident enough to take a compliment about my appearance without questioning their motives.
 Losing weight was less about the number and more about setting a target, sticking to it and achieving it.

 Research shows that [regular aerobic exercise is as effective as antidepressants](https://slate.com/technology/2018/03/exercise-is-as-effective-as-antidepressants-for-many-cases-of-depression.html).
 I’d had some pretty unpleasant side effects from the latest type of antidepressant I was taking, but I was feeling the benefits of the counselling and increased exercise, so I decided to stop taking them. **I do not recommend you do this**, you should of course go back to your GP and review with them before reducing or stopping any medication.
 That said, once the side effects had passed I felt a lot better knowing I wasn’t dependent on them.